marikgoldstein/marikgoldstein.github.io/index.markdown

 [Thomas Wies](https://cs.nyu.edu/wies/).
 I work on causal inference, deep generative models, and machine learning for health.
 I'm also a part of the [STAT research group](https://cds.nyu.edu/stat/) at the NYU Center for Data Science.

-I will generally be applying to postdocs + jobs in the fall.
+I will generally be looking to postdocs + jobs in the fall.
 Feel free to reach out about this!

 <!--
 I work on survival analysis,